CBS 2 Chicago wbbm7801059 670 The Score

 Fred, the KJ (karaoke jock) at Alice’s Lounge (3556 West Belmont Avenue), mentioned this to me near the end of our conversation.

-“I’m the sheriff in town,” he’d said earlier in the conversation.
-“There’s laws and rules and regulations and you gotta follow ‘em.”
+"I'm the sheriff in town," he'd said earlier.
+"There's laws and rules and regulations and you gotta follow 'em."

 Fred has a reputation for being intense.
 This shouldn’t turn you off from karaoke at Alice’s.
 In fact, it should do the opposite.
 In the words of The Wire superstar Omar, “A man’s got to have a code.”

-Fred and I were talking at a table at Alice’s an hour before karaoke started.
-Alice’s, located in Avondale a couple blocks away from the Belmont Blue Line, is a long, thin bar that’s comfortable enough.
-The drinks are cheap, and it ain’t fancy (a plus in my book), but it’s always clean and taken care of.
-The waitresses–their Polish accents welcoming you–are super-nice.
-Alice’s is open till 4 am and has karaoke every Tuesday, Thursday, Friday and Saturday from 11pm till close – what’s not to love?
+Alice's, located in Avondale a couple blocks away from the Belmont Blue Line, is a long, thin bar that's comfortable.
+The drinks are cheap, and it ain't fancy (a plus in my book), but it's always clean and taken care of.
+The bartenders are no-nonsense nice.
+Alice's is open till 4 am and has karaoke every Tuesday, Thursday, Friday and Saturday from 11 pm until close — what's not to love?

 Fred’s karaoke is one of Alice’s best features.
 Partly because Fred, Like Omar, has a code.
 Fred’s code revolves around fun.